Codex Vaticanus Latinus 3868

 The Vatican Terence (Terentius Vaticanus), or Codex Vaticanus Latinus 3868, is a 9th-century illuminated manuscript of the Latin comedies of Publius Terentius Afer, housed in the Vatican Library.
 According to art-historical analysis the manuscript was copied from a model of the 3rd century.
 The manuscript is referred to in the apparatus criticus of modern editions as "C".

 Description

 The manuscript was made at Corvey in about the year 825 by a scribe named Hrodgarius.
 The illustrations were made by three artists, one of them was named Adelricus.
 It contains illustrations of 141 scenes.
-Bischoff dated the manuscript between 820–830.
+Bischoff dated the manuscript between 820 and 830.

 It is an example of Carolingian art, but the illustrations follow an antique model.
 The text of the manuscript in English translation was edited by George Colman in 1768.
 The Latin text was edited by Christoph Stiegemann and Matthias Wemhoff.

 The Vatican has digitized the manuscript and added it to its online library, DigiVatLib, as a part of its project to provide free, online access to the Vatican Library's collections of manuscripts and incunabula.